ocademy-ai/machine-learning/_sources/data-science/working-with-data/data-preparation.md

 **Learning goal:** By the end of this subsection, you should know how to replace or remove null values from DataFrames.
 ```

-Most of the time the datasets you want to use (of have to use) have missing values in them.
-How missing data is handled carries with it subtle tradeoffs that can affect your final analysis and real-world outcomes.
+Most of the time the datasets you want to use (or have to use) have missing values in them.
+How missing data is handled carries with it subtle tradeoffs that can affect your final analysis and real-world outcomes?

 Pandas handles missing values in two ways.
 The first you've seen before in previous sections: `NaN`, or Not a Number.
-This is a actually a special value that is part of the IEEE floating-point specification and it is only used to indicate missing floating-point values.
+This is actually a special value that is part of the IEEE floating-point specification and it is only used to indicate missing floating-point values.

 For missing values apart from floats, pandas uses the Python `None` object.
 While it might seem confusing that you will encounter two different kinds of values that say essentially the same thing, there are sound programmatic reasons for this design choice and, in practice, going this route enables pandas to deliver a good compromise for the vast majority of cases.
-Notwithstanding this, both `None` and `NaN` carry restrictions that you need to be mindful of with regards to how they can be used.
+Notwithstanding this, both `None` and `NaN` carry restrictions that you need to be mindful of with regard to how they can be used.

 Check out more about `NaN` and `None` from the [notebook](../../assignments/data-science/analyzing-data.ipynb)!